brokedba/OracleFPP/README.md

 - I added few shell scripts and modified the VagrantFile to add disks in the target FPP and deploy a 12c database while provisioning the host.
 - This will allow to import and image from an existing 12c database  as its not possible through zip files like for 18/19 home images.

+# Important #
+This has build have been adapted to allow for a 12 db to be shipped with the target (optionally) and was tested on VirtualBox but the change do not apply to kvm/Libvirt. please only select virtualbox as hypervisor as otherwise the provisoning will fail.

 ![](images/OracleFPP.png)